Skip to content Skip to footer

 Bail & Release Conditions

 A bail hearing (also called a show cause hearing) is a court proceeding where a judge decides whether you should be released from custody while awaiting trial, and under what conditions.
-The Crown must show cause why you should be detained.
+In most cases, the Crown must show cause why you should be held in custody or why conditions should be placed on your release.
+However, for more serious offences, the burden shifts — meaning you must show why you should be released.
 Factors considered include whether you’re a flight risk, whether you pose a danger to the public, and whether your detention is necessary to maintain confidence in the justice system.

 Release conditions are restrictions placed on you when you’re released on bail.
 Common conditions include residing at a specific address, reporting to police, following a curfew, abstaining from alcohol or drugs, not contacting certain people, and not possessing weapons.
 Violating these conditions is a separate criminal offence (breach of release order) and can result in re-arrest and additional charges.